elhamravanbakhsh/elhamravanbakhsh.github.io/_pages/about.md

 I am a PhD student in Computer Engineering at [Louisiana State University](https://www.lsu.edu) and a research assistant in [Center for Computation and Technology](https://www.cct.lsu.edu) under supervision of [Dr. J. Ramanujam](https://www.ece.lsu.edu/jxr/jxr.html).
 My primary reasearch area is artificial intelligence with specialty in computer vision.
 I have worked on variety of projects including Person Re-identification, Object Detection, Instance Segmentation and Pose Estimation.
 At Lsu, I have collaboration with Herbarium and Biology departments, developing deep learning models on multiple projects.

 With over 4 years extensive research on deep learning algorithms, I have gained pratical hands-on experience on several python libraries including Open-CV, Pandas, Matplotlib, Numpy, Scipy, Sickit-Learn and frameworks including Pytorch, Tensorflow and Keras.
 I am passionate about solving real world challenges with quantitative methodologies and data-driven approaches.
-I have experience of either working independently or as a team member, with a record of communicating research to diverse audiences to positively influence change.
+My research interests are Computer vision, Visual Image Analysis and Deep Learning.

 Education